The European Triathlon circuit makes its annual pilgrimage to Geneva this weekend, one of the most popular venues of the season.

 Elite Men Start List – 1215 start

-Find more details about this event - 2013 Geneva ITU Triathlon European Cup
+Related Event: 2013 Geneva ITU Triathlon European Cup